Promo code SPRING2022 will be automatically applied at checkout!

 what should a1c levels be chart

-A blood test of your A1C levels (or average blood glucose level) is used to diagnose prediabetes and diabetes.
+A blood test of your A1C levels (or average glucose level) is used to diagnose prediabetes and diabetes.
 The A1C test is also used to help people with diabetes and their healthcare teams manage their condition.

 According to the American Diabetes Association, these are the ranges of A1C levels: